isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **3. How do I know if I need to submit the details of my essential manpower?**
 Only businesses that have received an exemption approval are required to do so.

+This excludes foreign domestic workers and staff of government agencies.

 #### **4. When can I start to submit the details of my essential manpower?**
 The form for the submission of essential manpower is available <a href="https://go.gov.sg/essentialworkers" target="_blank">here</a> from 19 April 2020.
 You will have **2 days** from the date that you receive the email notification to do so.